bounswe/bounswe2022group1/deliverables/CMPE451_Customer_Presentation_Milestone_1/Customer_Milestone_1.md

 <details>
 <summary>Kadir Gökhan SEZER</summary>

 **Responsibilities:**

 * I was responsible for designing homepage page.
-* I was responsible for deployment of the project.
 * I was responsible for reviewing my team member's work.
 * I was responsible for distribution of the work to be done each member.
 * I was responsible to help my team if they needed.
 * I was responsible to follow what the rest of the team has done.

 **Main Contributions:**